Tekraj15/Movie-Box-Office-Revenue-Prediction/README.md

 # Movie-Box-Office-Revenue-Prediction
-Box Office Revenue Prediction of movies
+Box Office Revenue Prediction of movies using benchmarking of Boosting Models - Light GBM, XGBoost, and Cataboost.